dawidm/cryptonose2/download/index.md

 ## MacOS packages

-On MacOS you can use DMG or PKG file:
+You can use PKG:

-<a class="download-button" style="padding-bottom: 1em" href="https://github.com/dawidm/cryptonose2/releases/download/v2.22.0/Cryptonose-2.22.0.pkg">Download MacOS PKG (Cryptonose-2.22.0.pkg)</a>
+<a class="download-button" href="https://github.com/dawidm/cryptonose2/releases/download/v2.22.0/Cryptonose-2.22.0.pkg">Download MacOS PKG (Cryptonose-2.22.0.pkg)</a>

+or DMG:

-<a class="download-button" style="padding-bottom: 1em" href="https://github.com/dawidm/cryptonose2/releases/download/v2.22.0/Cryptonose-2.22.0.dmg">Download MacOS DMG (Cryptonose-2.22.0.dmg)</a>
+<a class="download-button" href="https://github.com/dawidm/cryptonose2/releases/download/v2.22.0/Cryptonose-2.22.0.dmg">Download MacOS DMG (Cryptonose-2.22.0.dmg)</a>

 **If you have a problem running an unsigned application** try using PKG file (the first link) and this method [https://support.apple.com/guide/mac-help/mh40616/mac](https://support.apple.com/guide/mac-help/mh40616/mac) (CTRL + click on PKG file and click Open).